-While funds, developers and high net worth individuals may realize the most benefits from the new legislation, Opportunity Zones are intended to be accessible to all classes of investors and businesses, and not just select developers and properties.
-In addition, there is no cap on gains made on investments in an Opportunity Zone.
-We offer our clients many insights – from structuring long-term real estate and business investments, to fund formation, to reviewing tax requirements that optimize the full extent of the program.
+While fund managers, developers, business entrepreneurs and sponsors may realize the most benefits from the new legislation, Opportunity Zones are intended to be accessible to all classes of investors and businesses.
+In addition, there is no cap on the amount of capital gains that can be invested in an Opportunity Zone.

 We use our experience with federal, state, and local development incentives, as well as tax credit programs, to assist clients in structuring deals with the most economically-favorable terms.
 Polsinelli attorneys offer our clients many insights that optimize the full extent of the Opportunity Zones program, including:

 - Opportunity Zone fund formations

 - Structuring real estate and operating business investments

 - Tax planning, advice and compliance